29 Jun Babinsky, Shlyapochnik (1874 – 1945)

 The proximity to his place of work was vital for extending the life of Borukh’s shoes, as snow and mud made streets impassable.
 Galoshes did not help much because they got stuck in the street mush pulling the shoes with them.

-(The building of the publisher still stands (as of 2011) on Karl Liebknecht Street, one of Berdichev’s thoroughfares named, post-revolution, in memory of the co-founder of the German Communist Party.
-The one-story squat brick structure painted white—words “state printing house,” a Soviet feature, laid out on the gable—in its current life a strip mall, hosts eateries and service establishments of fledgling local capitalists.)
+(As of 2011, the building of the publisher still stands on Karl Liebknecht Street, one of Berdichev’s thoroughfares named, post-revolution, in memory of the co-founder of the German Communist Party.
+The one-story squat brick structure painted white—words “state printing house,” a Soviet feature, laid out on the gable—in its current life a strip mall, hosts eateries and service establishments of fledgling local capitalists.
+Before the revolution the street was called Evropeiskaya (phonetically Yevropeiskaya), the name returned after Russian full-scale invasion in February, 2022).

 A man of few words, Borukh was so quiet that his presence often went unnoticed.
 His hands, disproportionately large and unexpectedly strong for his narrow build, were nimble and never idle; if not working they were rolling tobacco into his next papirosa.